 Larger over-ear wireless cans currently offer around 15 to 25 hours of playback per charge, often with features like active noise cancellation thrown in.
-In contrast, most true wireless earbuds on the market average less than a fifth as long — if we’re being generous.
+Banded or “tethered” wireless in-ears — which use a wire or halo-style band to connect the two earbuds together, often get around 10-15 hours.
+In contrast, most true wireless earbuds on the market can average a third to a fifth as long — if we’re being generous.
 Erato’s popular Apollo 7, for instance, offer only three hours of playback time.
 The same goes for Earin’s M1, Sol Republic’s Amps Air, Bragi’s Dash, and so on.
 Sound-augmenting hearables like Doppler Labs’ all-new Hear One, offer even less time — just 2.5 hours.
 That’s not enough time to get you through a short flight without a recharge.

 The next generation does no better.
 Earin’s new M2 are also expected to offer just three hours of juice per charge, as are Monster’s upcoming models, and I expect similar numbers from across the industry.
 Exceptions include Bragi’s new scaled-down offering, The Headphone, and Apple’s famed AirPods, which offer six hours and five hours of listening time, respectively.
 That’s better, but still not enough to get you through a workday without a recharge.

 To combat this obvious obstacle, virtually every model (except The Headphone) naps in a wireless charging case, which can push you to around 15 hours of listening time on the go, or more.
 But recharging your earbuds takes time, as much as an hour and a half for some products.
 That’s a lot of downtime when you’re in the middle of a movie or stuck on a coast-to-coast flight.